 The TOZO T6 are fairly standard looking truly wireless earbuds.
 They look almost identical to the TOZO T10 Truly Wireless, but have touch-sensitive controls instead of physical, clicky buttons.
 The earbuds are covered in a matte plastic, except for the touch-sensitive area which is glossy.
 While we bought the black model, they're also available in white or rose gold.

 The TOZO T6 are decently comfortable.
 They come with six different sizes of tips to help you get a good, comfortable fit, which is great.
 While they fit similarly to the TOZO T10 Truly Wireless, they're slightly thinner and smaller in certain areas which makes them more comfortable in the ear.
 They also have touch-sensitive buttons, so you won't push them painfully into your ear when you press buttons, like with the T10.
+If you're looking for something more comfortable, but still affordable, check out the Mpow M30 Truly Wireless or ENACFIRE E60 instead.

 The controls of the TOZO T6 are alright overall.
 They have touch-sensitive controls that are quite easy to use and follow a control scheme that makes logical sense.
 You can tap once on either earbud to play/pause, tap twice on your left or right earbud to skip tracks back or forwards, respectively, and hold the left or right earbuds to adjust volume down or up.
 You can also pull up your phone's voice assistant by pressing three times on either earbud.
 Their touch buttons don't offer as good feedback as clicky physical buttons, but you do get voice prompts or beeps to let you know when it's registered your commands, which is nice.